 Category Archives: Sales Enablement

 “This move from active to passive is happening so much faster than anyone was able to predict.
 The upside is that many companies have been able to launch products and gather quite a bit of assets into them.
 The downside is fee compression.
 In fact, there is a race to zero, where Fidelity has actually introduced products with no management fee.
-Now, there are other ways for them to make money, but certainly this fee compression is creating enormous pressure on firms to differentiate,” he said.
+Now, there are other ways for them to make money, but this fee compression is certainly creating enormous pressure on firms to differentiate,” he said.

 If this is the tipping point for asset management marketing, what should teams be doing to help their firms survive in this very competitive market?
 Read on to hear insights and advice from Andrew Corn in our latest interview.